mantidproject/download.mantidproject.org/README.md

 ### Adding a new release

-To add a new release run the `create-manifest` script with the release __version__.
+To add a new release run the `create_manifest` script with the release __version__.
 This generates a new release file in the [releases](/releases/) folder, and relevant paraview file if desired:

     # Generates a file in /releases/ with the release version and todays date as the name.
-    python tools/create-manifest.py 3.2.0
+    python tools/create_manifest.py 3.2.0

 It is possible to override the date using the `date` option, for example:

-    python tools/create-manifest.py 3.2.0 --date=25/12/2000
+    python tools/create_manifest.py 3.2.0 --date=25/12/2000

 By default, the previous version of ParaView is assigned to the release.
 This can be overriden using the `paraview` option.
 Once overriden an additonal paraview file is created in the [paraview folder](/releases/paraview/), which is used as the _latest_ version on the downloads page, for example:

-    python tools/create-manifest.py 3.2.0 --paraview=3.4.0
+    python tools/create_manifest.py 3.2.0 --paraview=3.4.0

 ## Requirements: